nolte/k8s-home-lab/src/README.md

 # Cluster Configs

-This Strucutre will be used for manage the k8s Clusters.
+This Structure will be used for manage the k8s Clusters.

 <!--structure-start-->